-This week marks the annual Banned Books Week, founded in 1982 and promoted by the American Library Association.
+The last week of September usually marks the annual Banned Books Week, founded in 1982 and promoted by the American Library Association.
 The goal of Banned Books Week is to draw attention to censorship and to celebrate the freedom to read.
 Sounds like a worthy cause…right?

 It seems like every bookseller and booklover sings (or tweets) the praises of Banned Books Week, but I’m going to be the one stodgy bookworm dissenting from my armchair.
 My opinion: I think Banned Books Week is a little silly.
 A bit over-hyped.
 And maybe does more harm than good.

 You’ve probably seen the Banned Books reading challenges that populate Pinterest and Google during the last week of September (and re-appear throughout the year).
 You’ve seen the checklists asking “How many banned books have YOU read?”
 Or perhaps you’ve seen promotional bulletin boards at your local library, decorated with jail bars or flames cut from construction paper.

 It’s very sensational.
 Just listing a book as “banned” feels like an irresistible challenge to go get your hands on a copy and read it ASAP.
 Being subversive is fun.
 And by reading this banned book, you are bravely fighting ignorance, right?

 When you take a closer look at typical banned books lists, it seems like an odd mix.
 The spectrum includes Charlotte’s Web on one end, and Lolita on the other.
 Where’s the rhyme or reason?
 Basically, a book might be “banned” for any reason, spanning from someone having an issue with talking animals (Charlotte’s Web), to themes of domestic abuse, racism, or gender politics.
 Quite the mix!